-Top 3 benefits of a distributed operating model
+Top 3 benefits of a work-at-home model

-Benefit #1: Business continuity planning
+Benefit #1 : Business continuity planning

-Before the lockdown, a typical Plan B for ensuring business continuity involved operating contact centres in multiple locations and switching volumes between them as needed.
+Before the lockdown, a typical Plan B for ensuring business continuity involved operating contact centers in multiple locations and switching volumes between them as needed.
 Most businesses considered the WAH model a nice-to-have Plan C.